-22 Cap 17 of 2006.
+Prisons Act Cap 17 of 2006

-Following the Civil Society Prison Reform Initiative research, through routine visits to prisons, observation reflected some improvements in this regard.
-A patient referral system whereby sick inmates are transferred to better medical facilities for treatment has been established.
-Importantly, at the end of 2007 the Uganda prison service had secured approval from the ministry of Public Service to recruit 111 health workers.
+Following the civil society prison reform initiate research, through routine visits to prisons, observation reflected some improvements in this regard.
+A patient referral system whereby sick in mates are transferred to better medical facilities for treatment has been established.
+Importantly, at the end of 2007 the Uganda prison service had secured approval from the ministry of public service to recruit 111 health workers.

-Further progress is that HIV, AIDS-positive inmates continue to receive antiretroviral drugs and over 800 prisoners are on this therapy.
-This improved access to medical services has, according to The Commissioner General of Prisons, Dr. Johnson Byabashaija, reduced the mortality rate, especially in the Kampala Extra region, by 66%.24
+Further progress is that HIV, AIDS - positive inmates continue to receive antiretroviral drugs and over 800 prisoners are on this therapy.
+This improved access to medical services has, according to the commissioner general of prisons, Dr. Johnson Byabashaija, reduced the mortality rate, especially in the Kampala extra region, by 66%.
+[1]

 There is however, a persistent shortage of the required drugs as well as qualified medical personnel at most prisons.
 Consequently, the sick prisoners are taken to the nearby health centers for all ailments ranging from common cold and flu to diarrhea and malaria.
 In respect of (HIV/AIDS), it was observed that most prisoners in urban centers had facilities and had attempted to facilitate access to (ARVS) but this was not always successful.
-At Kigo prison the supply of (ARVS) and other drugs were found to be irregular.
-In summary, it must be acknowledged that access to medical care has improved greatly but there remain a number of serious and persistent challenges.
+At Luzira prison the supply of (AR VS) and other drugs were found to be irregular.
+In summary, it must be acknowledged that access to medical care has improved greatly but there remain a number of serious and persistent changes.